 Procrastination is the habit of delaying tasks or actions that need to be completed, often choosing to engage in more pleasurable or less demanding activities instead.
 Common reasons for procrastination include fear, perfectionism, lack of motivation, or feeling overwhelmed.
 The consequences of procrastination can be detrimental, including:

-2. Missed Opportunities: Procrastination can result in missed opportunities both personally and professionally.
-Delaying tasks may lead to missed deadlines, lost chances for advancement, or overlooked personal goals.
+2. Missed Opportunities -- Delaying tasks may result in missed deadlines, lost chances for advancement, or overlooked personal goals.

 The Role of Personal Accountability in Resolving Procrastination